 The new installation of monumental sculptures in front of Robertson Hall is the perfect opportunity to show off the Jetpack plugin’s new Carousel feature, which extends the WordPress native gallery feature with a presentation overlay that dynamically expands to fill the entire browser window.

-Below are photographs of Ai Weiwei’s “Circle of Animals/Zodiac Heads” that I took Thursday afternoon.
+Below are photographs of Ai Weiwei’s “Circle of Animals/Zodiac Heads” that I recently.
 A second gallery of closeups and some basic instructions for adding galleries follow.

 A recent addition to the Jetpack “mega-plugin” is a feature that WordPress.com users have enjoyed for over a year — the ability for Facebook, Twitter, and WordPress.com users to authenticate in the comment form and use that identity to leave a comment.
 Native users (in our case, Princeton netID users) can still use that identity to comment.